 During the week you will have the opportunity to use your workbook for further personal study of the grieving process and to help sort out your emotions through journaling.
 Your group will spend time discussing questions and comments from the workbook study.

 We invite anyone who has experienced a loss in the past 2-3 years to give prayerful thought to participating in this program.
-The next session of this program will begin on May 3, and meet weekly on Monday evenings at 6:30 pm through August 9.
+The next session of this program will begin on October 4, and meet weekly on Monday evenings at 6:30 pm.
 You can join at any time during the program.
 Please contact the church office if you wish to participate.

 “Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God.”